tommy1312/imagecycle/README.md

 # TYPO3 Extension Imagecycle

-This repository is a fork of the currently unmaintained TYPO3 Extension [Imagecycle](https://typo3.org/extensions/repository/view/imagecycle) and of its fork at [a7digital Imagecycle](https://github.com/a7digital/imagecycle).
+This repository is replacing the TYPO3 Extension [Imagecycle](https://typo3.org/extensions/repository/view/imagecycle) and it has been built starting from the former fork at [a7digital Imagecycle](https://github.com/a7digital/imagecycle).

 ## Remarks

-The scope is to bring back functionality and compatibility in newer versions of TYPO3 CMS.
+The scope is to bring back functionality and compatibility for newer versions of TYPO3 CMS.
 There are future plans to continue maintaining this extension on a voluntary basis.
 You are invited to make contributions as issues and pull requests or pay my further work.

 ## Side notes